Nobody gets out alive!

 Over the coming years & right up to the present day, the ‘good old’ ‘Hand of Twat’ has appeared time & time again.

-A very good school friend of mine – Graham Cole died aged 25 of bone marrow cancer #handoftwat – he was a proper musical talent & was playing with the London Royal Philharmonic orchestra right up until the end.
-What a waste & a top lad.
+A very good school friend of mine – Graham Cole died aged 25 of bone marrow cancer #handoftwat – he was a proper musical talent & was playing with the London Royal Philharmonic Orchestra right up until the end.

 That has always stuck with me and many a time I have raised a glass to the ‘G Man’ and still do – a recognition that whatever you may not like in life or get frustrated or annoyed about – suck it up & be very thankful as Graham would give his left fucking nut to trade places!

 There was also a guy I knew from VIth Form College – Chris Malone – such a top bloke & very funny.
-He died in his late 30’s I think – he had a brain tumour. #handoftwat
+He died in his late 30’s – he had a brain tumour.

 * Aug 2019 * – I have to update this.
 Again.
-My Dad’s cousin’s son Christopher Davies has also lost his short battle with a brain tumour – he was 53! #handoftwat – He was very high up in the RAF Fire Service & I always remember him turning up to my Dad’s funeral at 23 in his RAF uniform.
+My Dad’s cousin’s son Christopher Davies has also lost his short battle with a brain tumour – he was 53! – He was very high up in the RAF Fire Service & I always remember him turning up to my Dad’s funeral at 23 in his RAF uniform.
+Just two years older than my Dad.

 Don’t wait until you are retired before you do stuff as there is no guarantee that you will get there….or that if you do, that you are not knackered & unable to do it.